C# 8: Nullable Reference Types

 #Generic constraint notnull

-The notnull constraint allows preventing a generic type to be nullable.
+The notnull constraint allows preventing a generic type from being nullable.
 For instance, TKey in Dictionary<TKey, TValue> cannot be null.
 If you try to add an item with a null key, it throws an ArgumentNullException.
 To prevent using a nullable type as the key, the generic parameter uses the notnull constraint.

 C#